hamidgasmi/training.computerscience.cloud.aws/README.md

 	- S3 generates and sends a message to a SNS Topic:
 		- Once a video storage is completed, S3 generates an AWS SNS PUT notification
 		- This PUT notification is added to a SQS queue indicating that a video is ready to be processed
-	- At the backend, we have a fleet of EC2 instances + An Auto scaling Group:
+	- At the backend, we have a fleet of EC2 instances + an [ASG](#hybrid-and-scaling---auto-scaling-groups-asg):
-		- This workers pool is scalled out by the auto scaling group based on the number of messages in the queue
+		- This workers pool is scalled out by the ASG based on the number of messages in the queue
 		- The workers keep polling the queue above and process a message (video path to S3) as soon as it's received
 		- The workers put the result in S3
 	- This architecture means that the more video uploads we get (more customers), the more messages in the queue and the more instances inside this worker pool